Determining the Winner in Alternating-Move Games: Alternating-Move Games on Complete Metric Spaces

-Then Player II has a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with target set $S$. \end{theorem} We do not prove Theorem~\ref{MainSchmidt} since it is a special case of Theorem~\ref{GeneralAlphaBeta} that will be stated in the following subsection.
+Then Player II has a winning strategy in the $\left(\alpha ,\beta \right)$-Schmidt game with target set $S$. \end{theorem} The proof of Theorem~\ref{MainSchmidt} appears in Appendix \ref{MainSchmidtProofSubsection}.\footnote{Note that we do not need the restriction $S\subseteq\widetilde{B}$ because Player II chooses the first ball.}